fm4dd/nagios4dd/tools/README.md

 Nagios tools

 A repeating task is to identify systems responding to SNMP on the network.
 Manually executing ping and snmpwalk for a larger number of IP becomes tiresome.
 Using a professional security scanner is overkill.

+1. find-snmp.pl

-A small perl script i'find-snmp.pl' is lightweight and flexible to adapt, allowing us to check variations in SNMP communities with ease.
+A small perl script 'find-snmp.pl' is lightweight and flexible to adapt, allowing us to check variations in SNMP communities with ease.
 I use it frequently to verify if a system has been SNMP-configured, or to scan a network for changes.

 Below is a example run: